AND ALL SO QUIET

 Mareike Fallwickl

-Mareike Fallwickl was born in Hallein near Salzburg in 1983.
-She is a freelance author and lives with her family near Salzburg.
+Mareike Fallwickl was born in Hallein near Salzburg.
+She is a freelance author and lives near Salzburg.
 In 2018, Dunkelgrün fast schwarz was published, followed by Das Licht ist hier viel heller in 2019.
 Her bestseller Die Wut, die bleibt received acclaim from both critics and readers.
 The stage adaptation premiered at the Salzburg Festival in the summer of 2023.
 Mareike Fallwickl is committed to promoting literature, with a focus on female narrative voices.